“If you put in 100k today, I can guarantee you’d get 20% of your money every week and 25% if you can refer two people to invest.”

 Does this sound familiar?

-Over the years, Ponzi schemes have been introduced in different formats, and it’s sad to see a lot of people fall victim each time.
+Over the years, Ponzi schemes have been introduced in different formats, and it’s sad to see many people fall victim each time.

-This article will provide you with useful knowledge you need to know about Ponzi schemes in order not to enter their pleasant-looking trap.
+This article will provide you with useful knowledge you need about Ponzi schemes so you don’t fall into the pleasant-looking trap.

 What are Ponzi Schemes?